City of Glencoe, MN

-City of Glencoe Composite Site is not open for the season.
-Compost Site is scheduled to open April 15th.
+City of Glencoe Compost Site is open for the season.
+Materials may be dropped off during open hours ONLY.

 - MSPECT is continuing to perform inspections with specific precautions to ensure safety of staff.
 Please visit https://mnspect.com/ to learn more about their safety precautions.